-A standard hour is defined as the amount of work achievable, at standard efficiency levels, in one hour. $^{\rm 4}$
+A standard hour is defined as the amount of work achievable, at standard efficiency levels, in one hour.

-If you try to draw a diagram for direct labour variances, superimposing the actual cost on the standard cost as shown for direct materials in Exhibit 22.4, you will find that the area labelled with a question mark in Exhibit 22.4 has all been allocated to the rate variance.
-It is argued in management accounting that the organisation is more likely to have control over efficiency than it has over labour rate, which may well be determined by the labour market in general.
+If you try to draw a diagram for direct labour variances, superimposing the actual cost on the standard cost as shown for direct materials in Figure 15.4, you will find that the area labelled with a question mark in Figure 15.4 has all been allocated to the rate variance.
+It is argued in management accounting that the organisation is more likely to have control over efficiency than it is over the labour rate, which may well be determined by the labour market in general.
 The efficiency variance should therefore not include any element of variation in labour rate, and the top right-hand corner of the diagram is all taken into the rate variance.

-Read this section again to make sure that you understand fully the formulae in Exhibit 22.5.
-Try to produce a diagram for direct labour similar to that drawn in Exhibit 22.4 for direct materials.
+Read this section again to make sure that you understand fully the formulae in Table 15.2.
+Try to produce a diagram for direct labour similar to that drawn in Figure 15.4 for direct materials.
 Note down the similarities and the differences between the formulae for direct materials variances and the formulae for direct labour variances.